-If you are using the quick release on your Instant Pot, you will want to place a towel over the valve and use a wooden spoon to manually turn the valve from seal to vent.
-The towel will help prevent you from getting steam in your face.
+If you’re using the quick release on your Instant Pot, you’ll want to place a towel over the valve and use a wooden spoon to manually turn the valve from seal to vent.
+The towel will help prevent you from getting steam on your face, arms, and hands.

 How to Clean It

-It is important to keep your Instant pot clean.
-Not only because it is sanitary, but if you don’t it will stink…bad!
+It’s important to keep your Instant Pot clean.
+Not only because it needs to be sanitary, but if you don’t it will stink…bad!

 To begin cleaning your Instant Pot, make sure the appliance is off and unplugged.
 DO NOT submerge the appliance in water.
-Use a damp cloth to wipe the exterior of the pot and remove residue.
-Use a Q-tip or a small brush to clean hard to reach spots.
+Use a damp cloth to wipe the pot’s exterior and remove residue.
+Use a Q-tip or a small brush to clean hard-to-reach spots.

 Next, wash the lid and the inner pot in warm, soapy water.
 This is removable, so you can put it in the sink and wash it.

 If you find burnt-on food after cooking, or you are getting a burn notice, you will need to clean your Instant Pot with a mixture of baking soda, dish soap, and water.
 To do this, you’ll bring the pot to pressure, release the steam, and pour out the water.
 Wipe the gunk with a paper towel.